amnuts/EvoLisaJS/README.md

 npm install -g typescript
 ```

-This will globally install the require typescript tools.
+This will globally install the required typescript tools.
 You can then run the command:

 ```
 tsc